borowskk/zookeeper-fuse/README.md

 * if it has any data, it's a file
 * if it's an empty childless node, it's a directory, so beware of touch

-The chmod will always be 0777, and date of last modification and access are returned as 1st January 1970 (zero UNIX timestamp).

 Note that *cache will be enabled ONLY in hybrid mode*.

 However, this applies just to a single machine running zookeeper-fuse from the same volume, if a single machine is